 - A five-point harness is simple to fit accurately for optimum safety.
 Maxi-Cosi's innovative Easy-in strap and hook system makes buckling-up easy and quick, this feature is not standard on all our car seat.

-Car seat safety tips: Should my child travel rear- or forward-facing?
+#4 Safety tips: Should my child travel rear- or forward-facing?

 - Children travelling forward-facing can be thrown forwards in a head-on collision.
 This puts stress on the head and neck, which can lead to serious injury.